Preselector

 Circuit of a very simple preselector.
 For any one frequency, using a larger tuning coil results in a narrower bandwidth, i.e. greater rejection of out-of-tune signals.

 A preselector is a name for an electronic device that connects between a radio antenna and a radio receiver.
-The preselector is a band-pass filter that blocks troublesome out-of-tune frequencies from passing through from the antenna into the radio receiver (or preamplifier) that otherwise would be directly connected to the antenna.
+The preselector is an adjustable band-pass filter that blocks troublesome out-of-tune frequencies from passing through from the antenna into the radio receiver or preamplifier that otherwise would be directly connected to the antenna.

 Purpose

 Preselectors become increasingly helpful at lower shortwave and mediumwave frequenies, where noise of all kinds becomes drasticly louder.
 This log-log plot is taken from ITU CCIR Report 322; it shows typical ranges of interference (signal power) for atmospheric and human-made radio noise.
-The graph shows that noise is high for frequencies below 20 MHz, and that both human-caused noise ("interference") and natural noise ("static") both grow more than exponentially louder as frequency drops below about 1.5 MHz.
+The graph shows that noise is high for frequencies below 20 MHz, and that both human-caused noise ("interference", "QRM") and natural noise ("static", "QRN") both grow more than exponentially louder as frequency drops below about 1.5 MHz.

 A preselector improves the performance of nearly any receiver, but is especially helpful (Note: Despite being helpful for reducing off-frequency interference on relatively wideband antennas, such as dipoles and random wire antennas, a preselector provides little or no benefit to receivers or preamps when they are fed from a narrow-band source, such as a tuned small loop antenna.)

-to receivers with broadband front-ends that are prone to overload, such as scanners, wideband software-defined radio receivers, ordinary consumer-market shortwave and AM broadcast receivers – particularly with receivers operating below 10~20 MHz where static is pervasive.
+to receivers with broadband front-ends that are prone to overload, such as scanners, wideband software-defined radio receivers, ordinary consumer-market shortwave and AM broadcast receivers – particularly with receivers operating on frequencies where static is pervasive – below 10~20 MHz (lower-frequency half of the short waves, and all of medium waves, long waves, and longer wavelengths).
 Sometimes faint signals that occupy a very narrow frequency span (such as radiotelegraph or 'CW') can be heard more clearly if the receiving bandwidth is made narrower than the narrowest that a general-purpose receiver may be able to tune; likewise, signals which individually use a fairly wide span of frequencies, such as broadcast AM, can be made less noisy by narrowing the bandwidth of the signal, even though making the span of received frequencies narrower than was transmitted will sacrifice some audio fidelity.
 A good preselector often can reduce a radio's receive bandwidth to a narrower frequency span than many general-purpose radios can manage on their own.